Pathfinder Learning Center

 Julia Kelahan, Director

-Julia is mom to 5 kids, 3 who have unschooled (2 now off to college), and 2 who are about to embark on that journey.
+Julia is a mom to 5 kids, all of whom have unschooled.
 She is highly experienced with the unschooling dance of offering inspiration in tandem with hanging back to allow the child to point the way.
 She also has extensive experience with the public school IEP process and familiarity with various ways of being that can pose challenges to learning, including adhd, dyslexia, and anxiety.
 She also has extensive knowledge around executive functioning skills and is currently in a program on the subject at Landmark College.
 This has created a passion in her for helping other parents and families know that there is a vital and vibrant alternative to traditional schooling.

 Julia has a B.A. in history and has always wished for a time machine for exploring.
 Absent that, she desperately wants to do one of those live-like-a-different-time-period tv shows.
 In addition to history, Julia has delved fairly deeply into the world of food, at various points running a baked goods delivery service, offering an email meal plan subscription, working as a personal chef, and acting as the creative and cooking force behind a farm cafe.